ghostFaceKillah/CarND-Advanced-Lane-Lines/README.md

 | 764, 472      | 1180, 10      |
 | 1280, 700     | 1180, 710     |

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+This can be seen in the below image.

-![alt text][image4]
+![alt text][image_perspective]

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?